 The City of Greeley Culture, Parks and Recreation Department is reminding residents and visitors of their guidelines on when and how to save a spot to enjoy the 4th of July Parade.

-- Refrain from saving any spaces until after 2:30 p.m. on Wednesday, July 3.
+- Refrain from saving any spaces until after 4 p.m.
+Friday, July 2.

 - Do not place any kind of tape, strings attached to stakes, tarps, plastic, or blankets on the grass, sidewalks, or other hard surfaces.
 They become tripping hazards and cause damage to grass and solid surfaces.
-These items will be removed as they impede Park staffs’ ability to continue with maintenance.
+Because these items impede park staff’s ability to continue with maintenance, they will be removed.

-- Do not use any type of paint on sidewalks or other hard surfaces to save a spot along the route.
+- Do not use any type of paint on the grass, sidewalks, or other hard surfaces to save a spot along the route.

-You may use chalk instead when marking spaces on sidewalks and hard surfaces, but nothing on the grassy areas.
+- Use chalk when marking spaces on sidewalks and hard surface areas, but nothing on grassy areas.